sgoings/job-descriptions/Deis-DevTools.md

   - 12 factor applications

-2. A scrupulous process observer with a desire to remove manual steps from other engineers' day to day workflow in order to reduce hindrances to achieving [flow][flow].
+2. A scrupulous process observer with a desire to remove manual steps from other engineers' day to day workflow in order to reduce hindrances in achieving [flow][flow].

 3. A product _and_ people centric engineer.
 You ponder ways to create